CollaboraOnline/online/wsd/reference.md

 A string containing the basename of the file, omitting its path.

 ### DisablePrint
 Disables print functionality in libreoffice online backend.
-Ift rue, HidePrintOption is assumed to be true
+If true, HidePrintOption is assumed to be true.

 ### OwnerID
 A programmatic string identifier for the owner of the file.